bclarkson-code/Tricycle/README.md

 The first thing we do is to pass the input embedding through a dense layer to make each embedding 3 times longer than it used to be.
-Then we split the resulting embedding into 3 separate peices, unhelpfully called the key, query and value vectors.
+Then we split the resulting embedding into 3 separate pieces, unhelpfully called the key, query and value vectors.
 Because we projected each embedding before splitting, each of the new vectors is the same length as the original input.
 We won't use the value vector until later so we'll focus on the key and query vectors